dc2007git/epilepsy12-documentation/docs/development/database.md

 - **Management**: This stores information about medications and individualized care plans for each child in the audit.
 There is only one record in the Management model per registration.
 - **AntiEpilepsyMedicine**: This model has a many to one relationship with the Management model.
 One child may be on more than one medicine, and the medicines maybe used either for the epilepsy or as rescue for a seizure.
 Information is stored here about start date, whether the medicine is for rescue, and whether aspects relating to side-effects and so on have been discussed.
 It has a one to many relationship with MedicineEntity.

+### Reporting tables

+Tables also track the progress of each child through the audit, as well how they are scoring with regard to their key performance indicators (KPIs).
+These KPIs are aggregated periodically to feed reports on KPIs at different levels of abstractions (organisational, trust-level or health board, integrated care board, NHS England region and country level)

+- **AuditProgress**: Has a one to one relationship with Registration.
+Stores information on how many fields in each form have been completed.
+- **KPI**: scores each individual child against the national KPI standards.
+It stores information on whether a given measure has been passed, failed, has yet to be completed, or whether the child in not eligible to be scored.
+- **KPIAggregation**: This base model stores results of aggregations of each measure.
+The base model is subclassed for models representing each geographical level of abstraction.
+Aggregations are run at scheduled intervals asynchronously and pulled into the dashboards.
+- **VisitActivity**: Stores user access/visit activity, including number of login attempts and ISP address as well as timestamp

 ### Link Tables

 There are some many to many relationships.
 Django normally handles this for you, but the development team chose to implement the link tables in these cases separately to be able to store information about the relationship between the tables.